vectorgrp/sil-kit/docs/simulation/simulation.rst

 Life Cycle Control
 ------------------

-There are two levels of granularity when it comes to life cycle management: a local life cycle that affects the state of an individual participant and a simulation wide life cycle.
+There are two levels of granularity when it comes to life cycle management: a local life cycle that affects the state of an individual participant and a simulation-wide system life cycle.
 The following introduces the three components that can affect and observe the individual and global life cycle.

 .. _subsubsec:sim-lifecycle-lifecycleService: